 As pastors, we want members of our congregations to see and savor that God is pleased by their actual work—by figuring stuff out, troubleshooting, analyzing, planning, ordering, structuring, thinking, and making stuff.
 He is delighted when people work unto him, and when we find pleasure in our vocations.
 We are merely doing what he does, after all—working and laboring and creating.
 This applies not only to entrepreneurs or artists, though; it applies to anyone solving assembly-line problems, fixing plumbing issues, untangling math calculations, teaching children new words, cutting hair a new style, figuring out a better base-stealing method, and too many other work responsibilities to count.

 How can you be creative in your own life?
 How can you use your resources for God’s glory?
 How can you neither reject work nor worship it?
 These are questions all of us struggle with….comment below!
-And hop over to KPN for the rest of Owen’s posts.
-You might also want to check out his book, “Risky Gospel: Abandon Fear and Build Something Awesome”.
+And check out Owen’s book, “Risky Gospel: Abandon Fear and Build Something Awesome”.